Alin63992/GenderGapAnalyser-experiments/README.md

 before showing the waiting box and beginning the prediction.
 The main menu buttons were set to be not traversable before showing the prediction input prompt).<br>
+- Changed the visibility of the 2 <b>AnimatedSwitcher</b>s from public to private and attached the <b>@FXML</b> annotation to align with the rest of the class' JavaFX objects being private and accessible inside it only.<br>
 - Git specific: deleted the <b>main-branch</b> branch, since it was no longer used, and replaced it with the <b>master</b> branch that includes all the changes and fixes.<br>
 - Updated the README to include this changelog, which will be updated with every commit.
 Also changed the introduction paragraph of the README.